BenedictEggers/haskell-scheme/README.md

 haskell-scheme
 ==============

-A Scheme interpreter in Haskell
+A Scheme interpreter in Haskell.

+Following along http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours/First_Steps, but trying to do the things he says before looking at his code :)